redox-os/tfs/README.rst

     performance is paid back by the reduced number of writes.
 In fact, more than 50% of the allocations with ZMicro will only write one sector, as opposed to 3.
-Secondly, no matter how fast your disk is, it will not get anywhere near the performance of ZMicro, because disk operations are inherently slow, and when put in perspective, the performance of the compression is really unimportant.
+Secondly, no matter how fast your disk is, it will not get anywhere near the performance of ZMicro because disk operations are inherently slow, and when put in perspective, the performance of the compression is really unimportant.
 Extendible hashing or B+ trees?